JohnFerrancol/todo-list/README.md

 ## Roadmap

-- [ ] Creating the Project and Task classes to store the data in the web application
+- [x] Creating the Project and Task classes to store the data in the web application
-- [ ] Added the forms to add a project or to add a task to the project
 - [ ] Allowing tab switching logic to ensure that we can see different projects dynamically
+- [ ] dded the forms to add a project or to add a task to the project
 - [ ] Added tabs to see Tasks in a specific time frame like tasks for TOday and the week
 - [ ] Implemented local storage to store all of this data